What Managers can do to Tackle Poor Employee Performance

 Causes of Poor Performance

-Lack of Motivation- One of the prime reasons that employees do not perform well is their lack of motivation in doing their job.
-There might be numerous factors to it like less recognition, not in the right role, burnouts, and much more.
+Lack of Motivation- One of the prime reasons employees do not perform well is their lack of motivation to do their job.
+There might be many factors like less recognition, not in the proper role, burnouts, and much more.

 Limited Training- Employees might not be getting the necessary training and developmental opportunities to enhance their skill level.
-Therefore, disrupting their performance.
+Thus, disrupting their performance.

 Absence of Guidance- Lack of a proper leader who can guide the employees with their work might be another factor that adds to their drop in performance.

-Personal Reasons- Employees might be facing personal issues which can be quite draining.
+Personal Reasons- Employees might be facing emotional issues, which can be pretty draining.
 This takes a toll and eventually affects their performance in the long run.

 What can Managers do to tackle poor performance?

-Whatever may be the situation that you are dealing with an employee, trying to solve their problems is always the first step.
+Whatever the situation you are dealing with an employee, trying to solve their problems is always the first step.
 Here are a few steps you can take and put into action.

 1. One-on-one Meetings